anuragg-saxenaa/spring-boot-product-api/README.md

-# Spring Boot Product API
+# Product Management API

-This is a Spring Boot application that provides a RESTful API for managing products.
-It includes CRUD operations and is built with modern Spring Boot practices.
+A robust Spring Boot application that provides a RESTful API for managing products.
+This API includes comprehensive CRUD operations, built with modern Spring Boot practices and best practices for enterprise applications.

 ## Features